 - De-duplicated reach: To optimally manage reach (breadth) and frequency (depth) of a campaign, media buyers should consider consolidating to a single buying system.
 This ensures that the campaign reaches out to the masses without having to duplicate it.
 The buyer can also cap the frequency, limiting the number of exposures per user.

 - Better workflow management: As the bid management software, DSPs typically streamline ad operations with applications that simplify workflow like campaign optimization, comprehensive reporting, dashboard interface and more.

 Let's examine a scenario involving all the players through an illustration ...

-In the scenario above, as users visit the webpage of a publisher's website, the display ad impression is made available and announced to the ad exchange (in real time) via the ad network that the publisher has subscribed to.
+In the scenario above, as users visit the webpage of a publisher's website, display ad impression is made available and announced to the ad exchange (in real time) via the ad network that the publisher has subscribed to.
 A DSP connected to the ad exchange's RTB pipe makes this data available to prospective advertisers/buyers who bid for this impression based on their value of the user.
-The winning bid (usually based on the highest price bid) gets her ad published to the end user's webpage.
+The winning bid (usually based on the highest price bid) gets the ad published to the end user's webpage.
 Though this is a complex process involving multiple stakeholders, the whole process happens in a fraction of a second.
 In our scenario, the time between the display impressions becoming available to an ad being served after the bid is a few milliseconds.

 So is DSP the zenith of display advertising?
 It certainly is a mature phase of the evolution considering the amount of sophistication and technology behind the ad serving.
 After all here is a solution that matches an audience with its advertiser in real time.
 The proof of the pudding also lies in the fact that more and more display inventory is arbitrated in real time.
-The market is only going to get exponentially better from here.
+The market is only going to get better from here.